College Sexual Assault: Key Laws

 Educational institutions that get federal funding must follow these rules or risk losing money.
 Advocacy groups also play a role, pushing for better campus safety and rights for survivors of sexual assault.

-Unfortunately, this leaves college students especially vulnerable to sexual assault.
-In fact, sexual assault on campus is such a widespread and serious problem that there are various laws aimed at preventing and punishing it.
-Read on to learn about the key legal issues surrounding college sexual assault and the protections in place to help prevent it.
+Sexual assault on campus is a widespread and serious problem.
+It is any sexual act without consent.
+There are various laws aimed at preventing and punishing it.
+This article will discuss the key legal issues surrounding college sexual assault.

 The Clery Act